seratch/deepl-for-slack/README.md

 * Enter a text and the language on the modal

 ### Note on auto translate feature
-* If activated the slack integration when added to a channel will automatically translate any incoming message.
+* If activated this slack app (when added to a channel) will automatically translate any incoming message.
-* It will not translate messages from other integrations.
+* It will not automatically translate messages from other apps.
+* Due to limitations of the DeepL API the slack app will use the first language as default source language.
-* As DeepL API does not support a target language based on DeepL's source language guess, it is unavoidable that some messages are translated twice (using up more cloud credits).
+  This will result in messages written in the other language to be translated twice (using up more cloud credits).
-* The bot can detect Japanese language based on the character set and `en,ja` will mostly not be translated twice.
-However `en,fr` will by default translate to English to French.
-If the guess was wrong, it will translate again.
+  An example is `en,fr`.
+This will by default translate from English to French.
+If the message is determined by DeepL to be in French it will redo the translation.
   If you write more French on Slack, it's better to put `fr,en`.
+* The bot can detect Japanese language based on the character set, so `en,ja` is efficient either way.

 ### License